-Water Works most popular booth at 2012 Taste of Cincinnati
+Water Works most popular booth at 2013 Taste of Cincinnati

-CINCINNATI - In an aggressive effort to increase customer awareness, the Cincinnati Water Works set up an impressive booth this year at the Taste of Cincinnati.
+CINCINNATI - In an ongoing effort to increase customer awareness, the Cincinnati Water Works set up an impressive booth this year at the Taste of Cincinnati.
 Many patrons visited the booth and drank a complimentary cup of water.

 - Family growing weary of Dadís obsession with sarcasm